chaoyuhao/chaoyuhao/README.md

 # 🌟 Chaoyuhao's GitHub Profile 🌟

 Hello there!
-I'm **chaoyuhao**, a senior Computer Science and Technology major at **Nanjing University**! 🎓 Passionate about multi-modal large language model & embodied AI, I'm actively exploring the open-source community. 🌐 Welcome to my GitHub profile, where you'll find some of my projects and learning notes.
+I'm **chaoyuhao**, a computer science PhD candidate at **Fudan University & Shanghai Innovation Institute**! 🎓 Passionate about multi-modal large language model & embodied AI, I'm actively exploring the open-source community. 🌐 Welcome to my GitHub profile, where you'll find some of my projects and learning notes.

 ## 📚 Education